Century break: Rules

-Breaks above 147 are possible (up to 155) when an opponent fouls and leaves a with all fifteen reds still remaining on the table, creating a situation identical to as if there were 16 red balls on the table.
-This has happened only once in professional competition, when Jamie Burnett made a 148 at the qualifying stage of the 2004 UK Championship.
+Breaks above 147 are possible (up to 155) when an opponent fouls and leaves a with all fifteen reds still remaining on the table, creating a situation identical to as if there were 16 red balls on the table; this has happened twice in professional competition.
+Jamie Burnett made a 148 at the qualifying stage of the 2004 UK Championship.
+O'Sullivan had a 153 break in his quarter-final match at the 2026 World Open.

 A "century of centuries" refers to a total of 100 breaks of at least 100 points each.
 By December 2001, only 15 players had reached this milestone in professional snooker tournaments.
 With the increased occurrence of centuries compiled in professional competition in the past decades, another 27 players had achieved a "century of centuries" by October 2011, bringing the total to 42.
 By the end of the 2013–14 season, the total number of players reaching the 100 centuries threshold had increased to 52.
 In October 2018, there were 66 players that had reached the 100 century breaks marker.
-As of November 2025, there are 90 players with 100 or more career centuries.
+As of 9 April 2026, there are 92 players with 100 or more career centuries.

 Players with 500 or more

-The following 15 players are reported to have made 500 or more confirmed century breaks in professional competition, and at least the given threshold above this.
+As of 11 September 2026, the following 15 players are reported to have made 500 or more confirmed century breaks in professional competition.